-Two pieces of tape are usually used, placed gently but snugly around the fingers as shown.
-It is important to not place the tape too tightly, and if the fingers swell or the tape is too tight, then it should be taken off and re-applied more loosely
+Two pieces of tape are being used here for illustration, but commercial straps are available that tend to be much more comfortable.
+It is important to not place straps too tightly, and if the fingers swell or the strap is too tight, then it should be taken off and re-applied more loosely

 By avoiding the finger joints, the finger is still able to bend, avoiding stiffness of the joints while the break is healing

 Click here to read our review article on finger splints and strapping

 How long will I need to wear finger strapping?

 This very much depends on the type of injury you have.
 Strapping time can vary from two to six weeks.